ucfninf/Cough-type-detector-CASA0018/Assessment/Report/README.md

-# Report title goes here
+# Cough or Not Detector
+Yuhua Jin,
+github repo

-Name of author, link to github repo with project work in / link to Edge Impulse projects
+Edge Impulse projects

 ## Introduction
 - an overview of what the project does